-Information of the valuation of investments for the purposes of the financial statements may be found on page 55 of the Lloyd's Annual Report 2021.
+Information of the valuation of investments for the purposes of the financial statements may be found on pages 57 to 58 of the Lloyd's Annual Report 2022.
 There are no material differences in the valuation of investments for Solvency II and UK GAAP.
 However, the allocation of accrued interest has been included within the relevant investment assets rather than in 'Any other assets'.